mahaloz/old_mahaloz.re/_posts/wargames/2019-08-12-pwnable-kr_flag.md

   - wargames
 ---

+Similar to last problem, we are given a binary to download and exploit, but this time we don’t have any source code.
+The download can be found at http://pwnable.kr/bin/flag.
+The hint states: “Papa brought me a packed present! let's open it.”

 *NOTE TO READER*: I wrote this writeup before I started writing using MarkDown (yeah that was a long time ago).
 In the case that anything is inaccurate, sorry.
 Also the code on this post is a picture.
 So sorry again :p.
-There should only be around 5 of these. - mahaloz
+There should only be around 5 of these.

-Similar to last problem, we are given a binary to download and exploit, but this time we don’t have any source code.
-The download can be found at http://pwnable.kr/bin/flag.
-The hint states: “Papa brought me a packed present! let's open it.”

 Lets try and run the program with some normal input, aAnd some really long input.